philbuchanan/Accordion-Shortcodes/readme.txt

 == Upgrade Notice ==
 = 2.1.1 =
-Fixes a few minor issues accidentally introduced in the big version 2.1 update.
+Fixes a few minor issues accidentally introduced in the 2.1 update.

 = 2.1 =
 This update brings the much request support for multiple accordions on a single page!
 Each shortcode will now respect its own individual settings.